 UCDC students in the 2018-19 class outside the Library of Congress.

-> Ten years ago, the UCDC program opened its doors for students at University of California law schools to spend a semester in the nation's capital, where they get an unparalleled view of the country's legislative, court and policy-making machinery at work.
-As the program prepares to mark its 10th anniversary with a celebration on Oct.
-17, nearly 370 UC law students — including more than 100 from UCLA Law — have walked through those doors.
+Ten years ago, the UCDC program opened its doors for students at University of California law schools to spend a semester in the nation's capital, where they get an unparalleled view of the country's legislative, court and policy-making machinery at work.
+Over the years, nearly 370 UC law students — including more than 100 from UCLA Law — have walked through those doors.

-> UCLA Law alumna Rachel Clark '17 enrolled in the program between her 2L and 3L years.
+UCLA Law alumna Rachel Clark '17 enrolled in the program between her 2L and 3L years.
 Here is her advice to current students: "Do it….
 Because it is in D.C, the program creates an atmosphere you can't get anywhere else, even in another big city."

 Clark externed in the Department of Justice's Fraud Section, working predominantly on cases involving financial and securities fraud.
 She performed research, drafted motions, listened to a panel of women in leadership that included then-Attorney General Loretta Lynch, and sat in on DOJ settlement conferences, meetings with FBI agents and mock trials.
 "Being at Main Justice and seeing everything that happens there was just an amazing experience.
 It was just what I wanted to do," she says.

 After completing the program, Clark retuned to UCLA Law to complete her degree.
 She then clerked for Judge J. Michelle Childs of the U.S. District Court for the District of South Carolina and Chief Judge Carl Stewart of the U.S. Court of Appeals for the Fifth Circuit in Shreveport, Louisiana.
 She has joined Jones Day's L.A. office as an associate.